 Adequate calcium and vitamin D intake are essential.
-In 2010, the Institute of Medicine (IOM) set new recommendations for daily calcium and vitamin D requirements.
+In 2010, the Institute of Medicine (IOM) set recommendations for daily calcium and vitamin D requirements (8).
 See Table 3.

 Table 3.
-Recommended Daily Intakes of Elemental Calcium(adapted from 2010 IOM report)
+Recommended Daily Intakes of Elemental Calcium (adapted from 2010 IOM report)

+Calcium Intake

-Women 19 to 50 years / Men 19 to 70 1000 mg
+Women 19 to 50 years / Men 19 to 70 years 1000 mg

-years

 Women ≥51 years / Men ≥71 years 1200 mg

+Vitamin D Intake

+Women and Men < 70 years 600U

+Women and Men > 70 years 800U

 Obtaining calcium through the diet is preferred.
-However, if taking calcium supplements for those on proton pump inhibitors, calcium citrate (e.g., Citracal[®]) is preferred given better absorption over calcium carbonate and can be taken on an empty stomach.
-Preparations of Citracal[®] include Maximum Plus (315 mg of calcium per tablet) and Petite (200 mg of calcium per tablet).
-Calcium carbonate (e.g.,

-Oscal[®], Caltrate[®]), ranging from 500 to 600 mg per tablet, should be taken with food to allow optimal absorption.
+However, if taking calcium supplements, for those on proton pump inhibitors, calcium citrate (e.g., Citracal®) is preferred given better absorption over calcium carbonate and can be taken on an empty stomach.
+Preparations of Citracal® include Maximum Plus (315 mg of calcium per tablet) and Petite (200 mg of calcium per tablet).
+Calcium carbonate (e.g., Oscal®, Caltrate®), ranging from 500 to 600 mg per tablet, should be taken with food to allow optimal absorption.

 Vitamin D deficiency is a prevalent problem.
-The IOM guidelines recommend a daily dose of vitamin D3 of 600 IU for individuals \leq 70 years of age and 800 IU daily for those \geq 71.
+The IOM guidelines recommend a daily dose of vitamin $D_3$ of 600 IU for individuals $\leq$ 70 years of age and 800 IU daily for those $\geq$ 71.
 Other societies recommend 800-1000 IU of vitamin D for high-risk adults with osteoporosis.
 Patients with vitamin D deficiency need much higher doses.
-Although there is debate, the NOF and other organizations currently recommend a 25-OH D level \geq 30 ng/mL.
+Although there is debate, the

+BHOF and other organizations currently recommend a 25-hydroxyvitamin D level ≥30 ng/mL.
 There are ongoing, population-based studies that are evaluating the effects of supplemental vitamin D on fractures and bone health measures.